benjaminmoon/benjaminmoon.github.io/_palaeomap/02-gplates-web-service.md

 ### Not quite right

 GWS is convenient for data and access, but the results in the plot above show the current continental coastlines and the plates.
-This does not reflect the ancient coastlines that were really after.
+This does not reflect the ancient coastlines that we're really after.
 Also, many of the countries are cross-cut by the polygons that form the sections in the model, which are untidy and typically not visible.

 We need to go to the next level: _true palaeogeographical reconstructions._ Fortunately GPlates offers that too.

 ### Exercises 2

 1. Have a look at the [GWS documentation](<https://github.com/GPlates/gplates_web_service_doc/wiki>).
-What address would you use to get reconstructed coastlines in the early Carboniferous using the @Matthews2016GPC model?
+What address would you use to get reconstructed coastlines in the early Carboniferous using the Matthews <i>et al.</i> (2016) model?
 2. Open an example of the OGR-GMT data from the GWS, either from the `data/GWS` folder or by downloading it.
 Can you see how the polygons are stored?
 How are different polygons identified?
-3. Now look at the tidied version in R, i.e. `kimmeridgian_coastlines` or `kimmeridgian_polygons`.
+3. Now look at the tidied version in R, i.e.\ `kimmeridgian_coastlines` or `kimmeridgian_polygons`.
 By default this will only show the first 10 rows, but you can see more with, for example, `head(kimmeridgian_polygons, n = 50L)`.
 Can you see how the OGR-GMT data is transferred to this tidy format?
 4. Play around with the inputs to the plot above.
 How messy or colourful can you make this map?
 What options are there in `theme_map()`?
 (Hint: use `?theme_map` to see.)

 ### References